 Biblically speaking, love for God is defined practically.
 It is never devoid of activity, although love does include affection (1 Jn.
 3:17-18).
 It is important to note, however, that love and obedience are not the same thing.
 One is the result of the other.
 Love is to obedience as motivation is to activity.
 We do not love because we obey; we obey because we love.
 The manifestation of true love for God is obedience.

 Note: John combines love for God and love for one another (vv.
 1-3).
 Only those who have trusted the living God as revealed in the crucified and resurrected Jesus are enabled to obey the greatest commands to love God and one’s neighbor (see Rom.
 5:5; 1 Jn.
 4:7; Matt.
 22:36-40).
 Keeping the first command is tantamount to keeping the second (1 Jn.
 4:20-21).

 Contrary to the “belief” in Jesus John already outlined, obedience is a consequence, not a condition, for being born of God.

 To Consider: Living disobediently is an expression of contempt toward God.
 Conversely, living obediently is an expression of affection for God.
 Therefore, when I am living disobediently it is my love for God that has weakened and in need of repair.

-God never demands more than He enables (1 Cor.
-10:13).
-Also, Jesus promised that His burden would be light (Matt.
-11:28-30).
-Although the way of obedience is no easy road, believers are promised God’s enablement and encouragement in the midst of life’s difficulties
+Although Jesus promised that His burden would be light (Matt.
+11:28-30), the way of obedience is no easy road and believers are promised God’s enablement and encouragement in the midst of life’s difficulties

 (2 Cor.
 1:3-4; 12:8-10).